G-1X48L403S6

 “I have acquired interpersonal, communication, computer, and many other skills in related to the nursing profession that will help me with good client care and rapport with my patients.
 I am also in an HIV/AIDS club that promotes prevention services contributing to HIV/AIDS epidemic control.
 I participate in youth dialogues in efforts to fight HIV/AIDS in the community.
 I got an opportunity to volunteer at God’s Grace Health Centre 1V in Kyenjojo district to perfect my nursing skills.
 I will be able to give back to my community and one day I will hold someone's hand too!" says Ruth happily.

-Case study: Catherine Nassanga
+Case Study: Catherine Nassanga

 “My name is Nassanga Catherine, am 22 years old and live in Konge, Makindye, Kampala District with my impaired grandmother.
 I have been an orphan since 2007 as I lost my parents due to HIV/AIDS.